Sage-Bionetworks/portals/README.md

 - Change the `Build/Execute Shell` section to build the portal

 Building Production:
-Run `deploy-portal-production` with parameters, using the portal's folder name
+Run `deploy-portal-production` with parameters, using the portal's folder name, e.g. 'nf' or 'cancercomplexity'